samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 **Positive Semi-Definite Quadratic Functions**

-The AHB is compared with a time-invariant and time-varying HB on positive semi-definite quadratic functions.
+The AHB is compared with a time-invariant and time-varying HB (satisfying the conditions of the work in [3]) on positive semi-definite quadratic functions.